vllimonad/Gallery_App/README.md

 ### Data storing

 Information about favourite images is stored locally on the user device.
-It is implemented by saving favourite image ID, image data and description.
+It is implemented by saving favourite image ID, image urls and description.

 ## Technologies & Implementation